gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 MOSFETs can be used for load switches, as shown on the [Load Switches page](/electronics/circuit-design/power-management/load-switches).
 They can be used in a back-to-back configuration for creating AC solid-state relays (SSRs).

-{{% figure src="/electronics/circuit-design/load-switches/bjt-current-source-to-turn-p-channel-on.svg" width="500" caption="Schematic example of load switching with a P-channel MOSFET (Q2).
+{{% figure src="/electronics/circuit-design/load-switches/_assets/bjt-current-source-to-turn-p-channel-on.webp" width="800" caption="Schematic example of load switching with a P-channel MOSFET (Q2).
 See the [Load Switches page](/electronics/circuit-design/load-switches) for more info." %}}

 Some MOSFETs designed for switching loads support logic-level inputs (e.g. +3.3V or +5.0V from either a microcontroller or logic gate) and have built in TVS diodes.
 One such example is the DMN61D8L-7 from Diodes Incorporated.
-As shown in [^dmn61d8l-7-mosfet-internal-schematic], this particular MOSFET package also included a pull-down resistor and ESD limiting resistor in series with the gate.
+As shown in {{% ref "fig-dmn61d8l-7-mosfet-internal-schematic" %}}, this particular MOSFET package also included a pull-down resistor and ESD limiting resistor in series with the gate.

-{{% figure src="dmn61d8l-7-mosfet-internal-schematic.png" width="600" caption="Internal schematics of the DMN61D8L-7 MOSFET from Diodes Incorporated[^bib-dinc-dmn61d8l-ds]." %}}
+{{% figure ref="fig-dmn61d8l-7-mosfet-internal-schematic" src="_assets/dmn61d8l-7-mosfet-internal-schematic.png" width="600" caption="Internal schematics of the DMN61D8L-7 MOSFET from Diodes Incorporated[^bib-dinc-dmn61d8l-ds]." %}}

 ### Isolated Gate Drives